HL7/US-Core/input/pagecontent/search-parameters-and-operations.md

 The following operations and search parameters have been defined for the US Core Implementation Guide.
-For more information on the [FHIR RESTful operations], [FHIR RESTful search api] and the standard [Search Param Registry] see the FHIR specification.
+For more information on the [FHIR RESTful operations], [FHIR RESTful search api], and the standard [Search Param Registry], see the FHIR specification.

 ### Operations